peter-power-594/markdown-shortcode/README.md

 Register the _markdown_ shortcode to the admin screen so you can use markdown snippets within your HTML blocks whatever the editor you are using.

+Depending from the parser used - currently the library from Michel Fortin - the license can conflict with the WordPress.org requirements so the plugin won't be submitted or liste there.
+Feel free to customize to your own needs.

 ## Install

 Download and install the plugin inside the ``wp-content/plugins`` directory.

 ## How to use